Monstrous Cohorts, Companions and Leadership

 When a character with a companion or mount feature — such as a druid, paladin, cavalier, or various archetypes — reaches 7th level, they can opt to gain a nonstandard (monstrous, intelligent, etc) companion, be it by attracting a new companion, awakening the existing companion, etc. They can hence treat their companion class feature as the Leadership feat — treating their companion as their cohort — and can opt to forego the additional followers from the Leadership feat (besides the cohort) in exchange for continuing to use the druid’s animal companion table to gain features and abilities, and determine the strength and level of their companion vs. their effective druid level.

 Alternately, a character may trade off their companion ability for the Leadership feat, and gain all of the feat’s attendant followers, but the cohort companion no longer gains the benefits of the companion table in this case (and forfeits the progression that it already had).
-In effect, no longer a companion, and instead the creature is a cohort and bound solely by cohort rules.
+In effect, it’s no longer a companion, and instead the creature is a cohort and bound solely by cohort rules.

 Either election can be reversed if at any point the character’s cohort dies, is dismissed etc., and the character chooses to gain a normal companion once more.